MollyAdamsson/api-recipes/README.md

 # Security

 * The permission class that handles who gets to delete and edit the content based on owner was added, its called IsOwnerOrReadOnly.

+## Endpoints

+User Story:

+`As a developer, I need to create the base project set up so that I can build out the features.`

+Implementation:

+The base project was created with all of the neccessary packages installed and frozen into the requirements.

+The settings were also edited to hide any secret variables and set dev and production environments apart.

+User Story:

+`As a user I can create a new account so that I can access all the features for signed up users`

+Implementation:

+Django rest framework and dj_rest_auth were installed and added to the url patterns and site packages to make use of their built in authentication system.
+Only registered users can create posts/recipes + like and comment on other users recipes.

+User Story:

+`As a user, I want to be able to view edit or delete a post`

+`As a user, I want to able to create a post and list posts`

+Implementation:

+Endpoint: /posts/

+Methods:
+* POST - Used to create post
+* GET - Used to get a list of posts

+Endpoint: /posts/<int:pk>/

+Methods:
+* GET - Get a single post
+* PUT - Used to update a single post
+* DELETE - Used to delete a post

+User Story:

+`As a developer, I want to create a new blank profile with default image when a user is created.`

+Implementation:

+In the profiles app, a signal was created in order to create a new user profile on signup.

+User Story:

+`As a user, I want to able to get a list of profiles`

+Implementation:

+Endpoint: /profiles/

+Methods:
+* POST - Used to create post
+* GET - Used to get a list of posts

+Endpoint: /profiles/<int:pk>/

+Methods:
+* GET - Get a single profile
+* PUT - Used to update a single profile
+* DELETE - Used to delete a profile

+User Story:

+`As a developer, I want to create rating model and API view so that users can rate eachothers posts`

+Implementation:

+Endpoint: /ratings/

+`As a developer, I want to create a review model and API view so that users can review eachothers profiles`

+Implementation:

+Endpoint: /reviews/

 # Technologies
 * Django